saikumarmk/website/urara/guide-to-tech-1/+page.md

 Then there are more companies below, that may be worth considering.
 This list will likely be continually updated.

 - Quantium: A data analytics and AI company serving finance, retail, and healthcare industries.
-Offers advanced analytics for data-driven decisions. **(G)**
+Offers advanced analytics for data-driven decisions. **(I?,G)**
 - Carsales.com.au: A digital advertising company that operates automotive classifieds websites such as carsales.com.au and bikesales.com.au. **(G)**
 - Telstra: A telecommunications and media company that provides a range of services, including mobile and internet services, television, and streaming. **(I,G)**
 - Macquarie: An Australian investment bank that offers a range of financial services including asset management, advisory, and banking.
 Their technology division works on developing innovative solutions to support the bank's operations and services.
 - Big 4 banks: This would be Westpac, CBA, ANZ and NAB.
 The experience varies wildly from team to team.
+- CSIRO: Australia's research agency.
+They do a lot of work on a range of topics and offer internships in computing, data science and similar fields.

 The big 4 consulting firms (KPMG, EY, Deloitte, PwC) are also options to consider if you don't have many other options.
 There are many things people say about them; high churn rate, low pay in exchange for a lot of training, not the best if you're interested in tech, and so on.
+Common advice I've heard regarding these firms is that they're a good option during the Monash IBL program as a stepping stone onto bigger places.

 - It's often common to renege (go back on) on a company if you've received a better offer.
 While I don't endorse reneging constantly, as you may be blacklisted for doing so, it's important to not feel locked down by a company whose offer you accepted early on, this is your career after all.